Dr Holly Stephenson

 Profile summary

-I joined the Peninsula Medical School as a lecturer in biomedical sciences in May 2022.
-I gained my PhD at the Institute of Child Health, UCL, studying the recognition of Campylobacter jejuni lipooligosaccharide and flagella by pattern recognition receptors on dendritic cells.
-I completed my postdoctoral studies at the Max Planck Institute for Infection Biology, Berlin, researching regulated macrophage cell death in immune responses in Drosophila melanogaster.
-My research interests focus on how macrophages drive inflammation via cell death and other mechanisms, which may be beneficial during acute immune responses to infection but conversely may contribute to pathogenesis of diseases associated with chronic inflammation, such as neurodegeneration and cancer.
+I joined the Peninsula Medical School as a Lecturer in Biomedical Sciences in May 2022.
+I obtained my PhD from the Institute of Child Health at University College London, where I investigated the recognition of Campylobacter jejuni lipooligosaccharide and flagella by pattern recognition receptors on dendritic cells.
+Following this, I undertook postdoctoral research at the Max Planck Institute for Infection Biology in Berlin, focusing on regulated macrophage cell death during immune responses in Drosophila melanogaster

 Teaching interests

-• Discipline co-lead for immunology (BMBS)
+• Discipline Co-Lead for Immunology

 Expertise related to UN Sustainable Development Goals